github/docs/content/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/creating-and-working-with-codeql-packs.md

   - models/**/*.yml
 ```

 In this example, the model pack will inject all the data extensions in `models/**/` into a `codeql/java-all` query pack that is at a version from `1.2.3` up to and including `1.3.0`, and a `codeql/util` query pack that is at a version from `4.5.6` up to and including `4.6.0`.
-For more information, see "[Using semantic versioning](https://docs.npmjs.com/about-semantic-versioning#using-semantic-versioning-to-specify-update-types-your-package-can-accept)" in the npm documentation and the "[Semantic versioning specification](https://semver.org/)."
+For more information, see [Using semantic versioning](https://docs.npmjs.com/about-semantic-versioning#using-semantic-versioning-to-specify-update-types-your-package-can-accept) in the npm documentation and the [Semantic versioning specification](https://semver.org/).

 Once you've created a model pack, you can publish it in the same way as other {% data variables.product.prodname_codeql %} packs.
 For more information, see "[AUTOTITLE](/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/publishing-and-using-codeql-packs)."
 You can then use published model packs in a {% data variables.product.prodname_code_scanning %} analysis with the `--model-packs` option.
 For more information, see "[AUTOTITLE](/code-security/codeql-cli/getting-started-with-the-codeql-cli/customizing-analysis-with-codeql-packs#using-model-packs-to-analyze-calls-to-custom-dependencies)."